divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 - docker run -d --name nginx01 -p 80:80 nginx
 - docker checks whether the image exist in local or not, if exist it will run. if not exist, it will pull from docker registry/hub , create a container out of it, run it and send the output to the client.

+#### Docker Disadvantages
+- There is no relibility since there is only one docker host...
+- there is no autoscalling
+- there is no load balancing
+- the volumes are inside the docker host... poor volume management
+- security.. no secrets manage mnagement
+- no communication between  containers in one host with another host